CenterForOpenScience/Policies-and-Procedures/index.md

 Exit Interview
 ------------------

-Any employee terminating employment for any reason will be scheduled for an exit interview with Human Resources prior to departure.
-Information obtained in exit interviews will be reviewed by their manager, the executive director and the chief operating officer to assess improvement of organizational policies and practices.
-The purpose of this interview is to establish a reason for the termination, and obtain from the employee information and observations that might be helpful to COS for improving its policies and practices.
+Any employee terminating employment for any reason will be scheduled for an exit interview with the Senior Human Resources Manager prior to departure.
+All information will be shared with the employee’s leadership team.
+The purpose of this interview is to establish a reason for the termination, and obtain from the employee information and observations that might be helpful to the COS for improving its policies and practices.